Skip to content or main menu

 What is Amortization?

 Amortization, in lending terms, is the gradual reduction of the amount of a loan over time, through equal payments or nearly equal payments.
 It is used in all types of loans, from short term loans to Canadian mortgages with 30 year amortization periods.
-It can be used to calculate how much your monthly payments will be on your car loan or mortgage, when you know the amount of the loan, the length of the loan, the amortization period and the interest rate.
+It can be used to calculate how much your monthly payments will be on your mortgage, when you know the amount of the loan, the length of the loan, the amortization period and the interest rate.
 It can also be used to determine how much money can be loaned, if the interest rate, the length of the loan and the monthly payment you can afford are known.

 Every loan will contain interest to be paid.
 This is the fee for using the lender’s money.
 If your payments are monthly you will be charged interest by the lender, on a monthly basis, on the unpaid balance of the loan.
 A portion of your monthly payment will be applied to the interest charged and a portion will be used to reduce the loan.